How To Build A Secret Root Cellar For Meat | Updated

 You will create the best atmosphere in your root cellar for meat by considering the following:

-Photos have been added to present visual ideas of pre-construction, post-construction, and the finished cellar.
+Original photos to present visual ideas of pre-construction, post-construction, and the finished cellar were lost–my apology.

 But, I have a better idea to keep your root cellar cold that you can easily visualize.

 Turn an off-the-shelf digital air conditioner into a walk-in cooler compressor.

 Transform an insulated room into a walk-in cooler to keep your vegetables, meat, flowers, and other products fresh and thermostatically controlled down to 34 degrees Fahrenheit.

 It not only helps you save on installation and repair costs, but also electricity, reducing your operating costs.

 It is very easy to install and maintain.

 The performance is reported to vary based on room size and size of A/C unit.

 Specific air conditioner models recommended are a 5,000 to 8,000 BTU.

 Eventually, we may have to rely on pie safes, cold pantries, French Fomager, cheese aging cabinet with chicken wire, French meat safe, and food safe.
 See images here.